walling/super-simple-jsonp/README.markdown

 Usage
 -----

+Look in the inline documentation or the example to see how you use it.
 For local development, just start `mud server` and in your HTML:

     <script src="http://mudhub.org/dev"></script>
     <script>